Join the Williams lab: Ecological and Evolutionary Physiology of Insects

 Integrative Biology

 Qualifications: No previous research experience required.
-Required traits: reliable, detail-oriented, excited about science, steady hands, willing to handle crickets including injecting, euthanizing, and dissecting them.
+Required traits: reliable, detail-oriented, excellent team member, excited about science, steady hands, willing to handle insects.
 Desirable but not essential: experience reading primary literature, work experience with good references, some molecular biology or physiology coursework.

-Day-to-day supervisor for this project: Tomas Diaz, Staff Researcher
+Day-to-day supervisor for this project: Tomas Diaz, Lourenco Martins, Simran Bawa, Avi Simon, Graduate Student

 Hours: 9-11 hrs